-You likely have qualifications, or are aiming towards new certifications or likely both!
-As part of working towards my MCC, the highest certification granted by the ICF (International Coach Federation) it’s humbling having to unlearn a lot of what I thought made me a good coach – especially when it comes to getting down to the actions.
+My clients – women in STEM or those in the professional services where men at the top significantly outnumber the women, have LOTS of qualifications.
+Even then, they are often aiming towards new certifications!
+As part of working towards my MCC, the highest certification granted by the ICF (International Coach Federation) it’s humbling having to unlearn a lot of what I thought made me a good coach.That was often helping my clients get to the ‘actions’ of what they needed to do – almost like a ‘to-do list’.
 The actions are great, but my clients are smart people – they know what steps they need to do.

 However, I’m finding my coaching clients, often women in stem, get to it faster if we spend our time unpicking ‘why’ they want to do the things they say they want to do.
 If we focus a good deal of time exploring the value underneath the benefits they’re aiming for, it easily drives the commitment to those actions.
 This can sometimes involve asking ourselves some uncomfortable questions.